Suburbs embrace affordable housing efforts as rents rise in Twin Cities

 “It’s been so helpful,” she said.
 “I can actually afford groceries most months.”

-With rents rising fast across the Twin Cities, a growing number of suburbs like Edina are forcing developers to build less expensive rentals and implementing rules that protect renters who are finding themselves priced out of the market.
+With rents rising fast across the Twin Cities metro area, a growing number of suburbs like Edina are forcing developers to build less expensive rentals and implementing rules that protect renters who are finding themselves priced out of the market.

 Residents, newly minted activists and some elected officials are driving efforts to address affordability, frustrated that many of the teachers, health care workers and service employees in their communities are living on the edge.